Sunlight can be used to heat your water and in summer on sunny days, solar thermal systems can provide all of your hot water.

 Ordinarily you should not need planning permission to fit a solar thermal system, but if your house is situated in a conservation area or is a listed building, you should check with your local planning authority.

-The cost of installation is usually between £2,000 and £6,000 dependent on the type of system installed and the number of panels.
-This could provide savings of around £50 to £80 a year, depending on your original hot water heating system, and newer systems (installed after 2009) should be eligible for the Renewable Heat Incentive, provided they are installed by a contractor registered with the Microgeneration Certification Scheme (MCS).
+The cost of installation is usually between £3,000 and £8,000 dependent on the type of system installed and the number of panels.
+This could provide savings of around £100 to £200 a year, depending on your original hot water heating system.
+We suggest that they are installed by a contractor registered with the Microgeneration Certification Scheme (MCS).
 Check also to ensure that your installer subscribes to the Renewable Energy Consumer Code scheme.

 EST Solar Water Heating.